cosmos72/hyperluminal-mem/README.md

   - 100 user-defined persistent classes
   - 16 millions instances per user-defined persistent class
-  - 256 megabytes storage per user-defined persistent class In both cases, dataset size is limited by `mmap()` maximum size, usually around 1 gigabyte
+  - 256 megabytes storage per user-defined persistent class

+  In any case, on 32 bit systems the dataset size is limited by `mmap()` maximum size, usually around 1 gigabyte

 ### Latest news, 1st February 2014

-Released version 0.1.0.
 The serialization library works and is in BETA status.

 The memory-mapped database (built on top of the serialization library) is in the early-implementation stage, not yet ready for general use.